vlang/v/doc/docs.md

-Suppose you have a folder with several .v files in it, where one of them contains your `main()` function, and the other files have other helper functions, perhaps organized by topics, but still *not yet* structured enough, to be their own separate reusable modules, and you want to compile them all into one program.
+Suppose you have a folder with several .v files in it, where one of them contains your `main()` function, and the other files have other helper functions.
+The may be organized by topic, but still *not yet* structured enough to be their own separate reusable modules, and you want to compile them all into one program.

-In other languages, you would have to use includes or a build system, to enumerate all files, compile them separately to object files, then link them into one final executable.
+In other languages, you would have to use includes or a build system to enumerate all files, compile them separately to object files, then link them into one final executable.

-In V however, you can compile and run the whole folder of .v files together, using just: `v .` and `v run .` .
+In V however, you can compile and run the whole folder of .v files together, using just `v run .`.
 Passing parameters also works, so you can
 do: `v run . --yourparam some_other_stuff`

 The above will first compile your files into a single program (named